Alumni

 At Penn Creative Writing, we believe the lessons learned in writing workshops are applicable across all disciplines, and indeed, can be useful in all future professions.
 We regularly hear from alums who say that they enlist the creative communication skills they built in such fields as law, medicine, and business.

 And then there are those students who have gone on to work in literary, journalism, and arts fields, including the notable alumni on the wildly noncomprehensive list that appears below.
-Alums also show up frequently on our Twitter feed and appear frequently as guests at Kelly Writers House.
+Alums also show up frequently as guests at Kelly Writers House.

 DeCurtis 2023